-Principles of functional planning of building for residents and specific use - Building code provisions.
+Principle of functional planning of building for residents and specific use-Building code provisions.

-Basic principles of detailed and approximate estimating - specification writing and rate analysis - principles of valuation of real property.
+Basic principles of detailed and approximate estimating-specification writing and rate analysis-principles of valuation of real property.

-Machinery for earthwork, concreting and their specific uses - Factors affecting selection of equipments - operating cost of Equipments.
+Machinery for earthwork, concreting and their specific uses-Factors affecting selection of equipments-operating cost of equipments.

-1.3 Construction Planning and Management:
+1.3 CONSTRUCTION PLANNING AND MANAGEMENT:

-Construction activity - schedules- organization for construction industry - Quality assurance principles.
+Construction activity-schedules-organization for construction industry-Quality assurance principles.

-Use of Basic principles of network - analysis in form of CPM and PERT - their use in construction monitoring, Cost optimization and resource allocation.
+Use Basic principle of network-analysis in form of CPM and PERT-their use in construction monitoring, Cost optimization and resource allocation.